zelisinho/anypoint-examples/import-contacts-into-ms-dynamics/README.md

 This document assumes that you are familiar with Mule and the [Anypoint™ Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
 To increase your familiarity with Studio, consider completing one or more [Anypoint Studio Tutorials](http://www.mulesoft.org/documentation/display/current/Basic+Studio+Tutorial).
 Further, this example assumes that you have a basic understanding of [Mule flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture), [Mule Global Elements](http://www.mulesoft.org/documentation/display/current/Global+Elements), and Studio's [Anypoint DataMapper](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference).

 This document describes the details of the example within the context of Anypoint Studio, Mule ESB’s graphical user interface.

+**Note:** Be sure to have Microsoft Dynamics CRM connector installed in your Anypoint Studio.

 ### Example Use Case ###